iBaa/PlexConnect/update/OSX/readme.txt

-How to install OpenConnect (if updating OpenConnect you must perform steps 1 & 2 again to get the updated scripts prior to launching the new app)
+How to install OpenConnect (if updating OpenConnect you must perform steps 1 & 2 again to get the updated scripts prior to launching the new app that you can download in step 3)

 Step 1